randomman552/Barotrauma-Docker/README.md

 # Baarotrauma-Docker
-Barotrauma dedicated server in a Debian based Docker container.
+Barotrauma dedicated server in a Ubtunu 20 Docker container.

-This image is extended from [SteamCMD](https://github.com/randomman552/SteamCMD-Docker)
+Based on the [steamcmd](https://github.com/steamcmd/docker) Docker image

 ## File structure
 The file structure within the container is as follows:
 ```
 📁home/
-├─ 📁steam/
-│  ├─ 📜steamcmd
+├─ 📁baro/
 │  ├─📁.local
 │  │  ├─📁share
 |  |  |  ├─📁Daedalic Entertainment GmbH